Practical Nursing Specialist MOS 68C

 To enter into this Army MOS, individuals must receive a minimum score of 101 on the Skilled Technical (ST) and 107 on the General Technical (GT) portions of the ASVAB test.

-Practical Nursing Specialist are required to attend 10 weeks of Basic Combat Training.
+Practical Nursing Specialists are required to attend 10 weeks of Basic Combat Training.

 They will then receive 52 weeks of Advanced Individual Training at Fort Sam Houston in Texas.

-Training consist of classroom, field and clinical instruction and consists of 2 phases.
+Training consists of classroom, field, and clinical instruction and consists of 2 phases.

 Skills that are helpful in this MOS: